 The specialist buyer will seek the advertiser’s approval before confirming the booking, at which point the price is agreed.
 Specialist buyers may in addition secure either at or subsequent to confirmation additional value in terms of free space or quality upgrades for particular advertisers.

-7 Yield management is a pricing strategy with the objective of maximising revenue for a future period of capacity constrained supply whereby prices are adjusted over time taking into account remaining capacity and anticipated future demand.
+7 Yield management is a pricing strategy with the objective of maximizing revenue for a future period of capacity-constrained supply whereby prices are adjusted over time taking into account remaining capacity and anticipated future demand.